 This open call is closed.

-Created in 2011 in Clermont-Ferrand, Artistes en résidence (A·R) is a non-profit organization that supports contemporary creation by organizing residencies for artists in the field of contemporary art.
-We support international mobility of artists and the circulation of ideas and skills through the development of a vast network of local, national and international partners.
+Created in 2011 in Clermont-Ferrand, Artistes en résidence (A·R) is a non-profit organization which supports contemporary creation by organizing residencies for artists and researchers in the field of contemporary art.
+A·R supports international mobility of artists and the circulation of ideas and skills through the development of a vast network of local, national and international partners.